Gene Weingarten: 2019–present: One Day and moving to Substack

+He went into the idea of the book with NPR:I went to a restaurant, brought [an] old green fedora.
+Inside were 63 crumpled pieces of paper — 31 on the first drawing, drawn by a little boy for the day of the year.
+12 in the second one for the month the year, and 20 for the third one; I had limited the year to one of 20 years.
+I wanted people alive who I could talk to who remembered what happened.
+So we limited it to 1969 to 1989....
+Journalists will tell you that the absolutely worst news day of the week is Sunday.
+And this was a Sunday.
+The absolutely worst news week of the year is the sleepy one between Christmas and New Year's, and at least at first glance, 1986 didn't ring any great news bells with me.
+We seemed to have the worst day of the week in the worst week of the year in a bad year.His last chat at the Post was November 3, 2020, where he revealed that Chatalogical Humor had been cancelled, partially or wholly due to his public criticism of the Post's rollout of their new online chat software the previous week.

-In the September 26, 2021 Washington Post Magazine, he wrote his last humor column titled “The Short Goodbye.”, and in a followup comment, noted that he was not retiring, just discontinuing his regular column.
-However, Gene announced via Twitter on December 8, 2021, that he and the Post could not come to terms on a new contract, and he was no longer writing for them.
+In the September 26, 2021 Washington Post Magazine, he wrote his last humor column, titled "The Short Goodbye", and in a follow-up comment stated that he was not retiring, just discontinuing his regular column.
+However, Weingarten announced via Twitter on December 8, 2021, that he and the Post could not come to terms on a new contract, and he was no longer writing for them.
 His final story was "A Dog’s Life: Why are so many people so cruel to their dogs?
 My search to understand a hidden scourge".

+Weingarten launched his Substack blog in January 2023, where he posts regularly.
+On January 3, he brought back his weekly online chat (now three times a week, on Tuesdays, Thursdays and Saturdays).
+The same day, he also brought back the Style Invitational (albeit under the name The Invitational to avoid legal issues with the Post), which had been cancelled by the Post just days before his departure.
+It is now run by him and Pat Myers, who took over after his departure in 2003.

+Other work

 The Hypochondriac's Guide To Life.
 And Death

 Weingarten is a self-acknowledged hypochondriac.
 He was diagnosed with what was then a near-fatal infection of Hepatitis C, which led to the publication his first book, 1998's The Hypochondriac's Guide To Life.
 And Death.